Daventry Country Park is open 365 days a year with facilities open daily (excluding Christmas Day and New Year's Day)

 Commemorate by planting a tree or installing a bench

-Commemorate a person or event, or celebrate a major milestone in life, through the planting of a tree at Daventry Country Park or Borough Hill.
-For more information click here to download the booking form.
+Commemorate a person or event, or celebrate a major milestone in life, through the planting of a tree or having a bench installed at Daventry Country Park or Borough Hill.
+Download the information sheet and application form.

 We have designated areas in the park where barbecues may be permitted - please consult with the duty ranger on the day for permission and preferred location.
 Please be aware that due to the COVID-19 pandemic we are currently not allowing barbecues at the Park.